open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 ### Server certificate rotation

 #### Preparation
 Replacing certificates on the mysql server is not possible without downtimes.
 The certificates are linked to the configuration of the databases themselves and thus aren't reloadable.
 Therefore prepare well before switching the certificates to avoid bigger downtimes.
 Generate and verify new certificates beforehand.

 To switch certificates simply replace the paths to the old certificates with the path to the new certificate within your database configuration.
 Don't overwrite those certificates!

-Note: Keep in mind that before you switch the CA all clients need to be updated.
+Note: Keep in mind that before you switch the CA, all clients need to be updated.
 Add the new CA certificate to the trust store and generate new client certificates for the key store.

 #### Restart
 Once preparation is done restart the database service.
 E.g.